ansible/ansible/docs/docsite/rst/dev_guide/developing_collections_distributing.rst

 Creating a namespace
 --------------------

-You must have a namespace on each distribution server (Galaxy, Red Hat Automation Hub, private Automation Hub) to upload your collection.
+You must upload your collection into a namespace on each distribution server.
+If you have a login for Ansible Galaxy, your Galaxy username is also a Galaxy namespace.
+You can create additional namespaces on Ansible Galaxy if you choose.
+For Red Hat Automation Hub and private Automation Hub you must create a namespace before you can upload your collection.
 To create a namespace:

 * To create a namespace on Galaxy, see `Galaxy namespaces <https://galaxy.ansible.com/docs/contributing/namespaces.html#galaxy-namespaces>`_ on the Galaxy docsite for details.
 * To create a namespace on Red Hat Automation Hub, see the `Ansible Certified Content FAQ <https://access.redhat.com/articles/4916901>`_.